 Get Time Off

 You’re going to want a minimum of one week to recover; most of my tummy tuck patients find that 10 to 14 days is even better.
 If you have a job that involves lifting, you’ll need to either take more time away from work or be temporarily reassigned to a position with no lifting.
+Taking time off from work and avoiding strenuous activities are even more important if your tummy tuck surgery was combined with other surgeries as part of a mommy makeover.

 Get Extra ZZZs

 Sleep is Mother Nature’s healer!
 Some of my patients find that a recliner gives them the best sleep, while others discover that tucking a pillow beneath their knees is adequate.
 Find what works for you and get that extra sleep!
+Learn more about the factors that can affect getting a good night’s sleep after surgery in this study published in Current Opinion in Anaesthesiology.

 Lifting little ones in and out of the stroller, highchair, tub or car seat; lifting groceries out of the cart and into the car and cabinets; moving furniture around to run the vac—all these activities must be done by someone else while you’re recovering.
 It’s best to set this up in advance—perhaps your spouse can take a week off, or a relative can visit.
 Even a local teen hired to help after school can give you the assistance you’ll be grateful to have!